Indian Civil Service: Members

 At Independence, there were 980 ICS officers including 468 British, 352 Hindus, 101 Muslims, 25 Indian Christians, 13 Parsis, 10 Sikhs and 11 from other communities.
 ICS officers went to serve as Judges of the International Court of Justice (Note: B. N. Rau and Nagendra Singh), Prime Minister of Pakistan (Note: Chaudhri Muhammad Ali), 13 Cabinet Secretaries of India.

 Many members were receipients of orders of chivalry namely - Order of the Indian Empire, Order of the British Empire, Order of the Star of India and Knight Bachelor.
 They were also awarded the title of honor Rai Bahadur.

-Women
+Female members

 No women were ever formally recruited into the ICS between 1858 and 1947.
 The service was exclusively male until its final years.
 Women were appointed only at the level of clerks (as typists and lowly clerical assistants), concentrated in the lower echelons of the uncovenanted civil service.

+Notable members

+K. K. Nayar played a crucial role in Ayodhya Ram Janmabhoomi dispute.